tidesdb/tidesdb.github.io/src/content/docs/articles/benchmark-analysis-tidesdb6-rocksdb1075.md

 ### Analysis

 TidesDB's performance advantage in sequential writes is extraordinary, achieving more than triple RocksDB's throughput at 6.18M ops/sec versus 1.88M ops/sec.
-This represents a substantial improvement over previous benchmarks.
-The 1.9x reduction in database size demonstrates TidesDB's superior space efficiency through aggressive compression or more efficient data structures.

 Write amplification strongly favors TidesDB at 1.08x versus 1.44x—a 25% reduction indicating significantly less internal data movement during compaction and flushing operations.
 This low write amplification is crucial for SSD longevity and overall I/O efficiency.